 Inhibits Cancer Cell Growth at Nanomolar IC50 Concentrations

 Cancer cells were implanted under the skin and allowed to grow for 24 days

-We are currently evaluating several TRPV6-targeting peptide-drug conjugates and plan to elect a lead candidate for development in 2019.
+We are currently evaluating several TRPV6-targeting peptide-drug conjugates and plan to elect additional candidates for development in 2021.